jacobmoe/planb/README.md

 You could add fixture data, but during development it's likely to go stale, and you still have to serve it.

-Planb makes it easy to fetch fresh API data when the API is up and serve it when it's down.
+planb makes it easy to fetch fresh API data when the API is up and serve it when it's down.

 ## Install